-Here in the United States, we're already a month and a half into our New Year, but in East Asia, the new year begins on Feb.
-16. The Lunar New Year, also known as the Chinese New Year, is the biggest holiday of the year.
+Here in the United States, we're already a month and a half into our New Year, but in East Asia, the new year starts a few weeks later.
+The Lunar New Year, also known as the Chinese New Year, is the biggest holiday of the year.
 They don't celebrate with just one night of revelry followed by a day of nursing a hangover or watching college football.
 They have a week-long celebration with plenty of festivities accompanied by traditional food and drink.

 Americans are embracing the Lunar New Year, particularly those who live in or near cities where the holiday is celebrated in neighborhoods where there is a strong Asian influence.
 If you want to celebrate a second new year this year, you may not be able to take the week off from work, but you can whip up some traditional Lunar New Year dishes.
 These recipes may even bring good luck and fortune.

 Chun Juan (Spring Rolls)

 The resemblance of spring rolls to gold bars symbolizes prosperity in the new year, and who doesn't want a little (or a lot) of that?
 Try making these Homemade Spring Rolls filled with marinated shredded pork, carrots, napa cabbage, mushrooms and bamboo shoots with a soy/Worcestershire dipping sauce.

 The filling is cooked before it's added to the spring roll wrappers.
 When you deep fry the rolls, it only takes a minute or so for each roll to become golden and crispy.

 The Lunar New Year is a time for families to get together, and Tang Yuan symbolizes that togetherness.
 The filling in the recipe for these Glutinous Rice Balls can vary.
 It can be made of red beans, sesame or nuts.
 Experimentation is encouraged.